acmutd/leadership/README.md

 ### API Development

+To view the production GraphQL API click [here](https://leadership.acmutd.co/api/graphql).

-To test the GraphQL API follow these steps:
+To test the GraphQL API locally follow these steps:

  - Run the project using the aforementioned steps
  - Open the GraphQL API endpoint at `http://localhost:3000/api/graphql`